andreaaspesidev/concept-os/docs/FlashMemory.md

 ## Flash Programming
 Flash memory differs from standard memory for what concerns writes.

-In order to reprogram flash memory, an `in-application programming (IAP)` is needed: IAP allows the user to re-program the Flash memory while the application is running.
+In order to reprogram flash memory, an `in-application programming (IAP)` is needed: IAP allows the user to re-program the Flash memory while the application is running (*the CPU will likely stall during the operation*).

 Flash memory is divided into erase sectors, which can be in some cases also of different sizes and rather large (es.
 STMF4, STMF7, ...).